justinethier/cyclone/README.md

 - An [API Reference](docs/API.md) is available for all libraries provided by Cyclone, including a complete alphabetical listing.

 - If you need a resource to start learning the Scheme language you may want to try a classic textbook such as [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book.html).

+- Finally, this [benchmarks](http://ecraven.github.io/r7rs-benchmarks/benchmark.html) page by [ecraven](https://github.com/ecraven) compares the performance of Cyclone with other Schemes.

 Example Programs
 ----------------